Gary Lineker says he stands by criticism of Government’s immigration policy

 BBC director-general Tim Davie warned staff about their use of social media when he took on the role at the end of 2020, and guidelines around social media use have since been updated.

-Staff were told they needed to follow editorial guidelines and editorial oversight in the same way as when doing BBC content.
+Staff were told they need to follow editorial guidelines and editorial oversight in the same way as when doing BBC content.

 The ex-England striker wrote: “There is no huge influx.
 We take far fewer refugees than other major European countries.